 A new budget for a new Europe

-To ensure that the next budget works for the climate and for the people, it should follow the basic principles highlighted in our vision for the next Budget: climate should be at the forefront of any spending, aimed at achieving the 2030 energy objectives; funds should be disbursed in a transparent manner, and should enable the involvement of local actors and communities.
+To ensure that the budget works for the climate and for the people, it should follow the basic principles: climate should be at the forefront of any spending, aimed at achieving the updated 2030 climate and energy objectives; funds should be disbursed in a transparent manner, and should enable the involvement of local actors and communities.

 From Europe’s municipalities to Brussels corridors

 With the help of our member groups, our work stretches from local to international level.